 Connect Challenge

-The Connect Challenge is open to any student enrolled at Indiana University Bloomington during the semester in which the Connect Challenge takes place.
+• Must be enrolled at Indiana University Bloomington during the semester in which the Connect Challenge takes place

 The only thing needed to apply is an idea!
 Manifestations of the idea (prototypes, patents, launched businesses, market viable products) are not required to apply.
 The idea must be the student’s own.
 Students may apply to one of three categories.
 The categories are: